kelvins/awesome-mlops/README.md

 * [Dataiku](https://www.dataiku.com/) - Platform democratizing access to data and enabling enterprises to build their own path to AI.
 * [DataRobot](https://www.datarobot.com/) - AI platform that democratizes data science and automates the end-to-end machine learning at scale.
 * [Domino](https://www.dominodatalab.com/) - One place for your data science tools, apps, results, models, and knowledge.
 * [H2O](https://www.h2o.ai/) - Open source leader in AI with a mission to democratize AI for everyone.
-* [Hopsworks](https://www.hopsworks.ai/) - Open-source platform for developing and operating Machine Learning models at scale.
+* [Hopsworks](https://www.hopsworks.ai/) - Open-source platform for developing and operating machine learning models at scale.
-* [Iguazio](https://www.iguazio.com/) - Data Science Platform that automates MLOps with end-to-end machine learning pipelines.
+* [Iguazio](https://www.iguazio.com/) - Data science platform that automates MLOps with end-to-end machine learning pipelines.
 * [Knime](https://www.knime.com/) - Create and productionize data science using one easy and intuitive environment.
 * [Kubeflow](https://www.kubeflow.org/) - Making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
 * [Modzy](https://www.modzy.com/) - AI platform and marketplace offering scalable, secure, and ready-to-deploy AI models.
-* [Pachyderm](https://www.pachyderm.com/) - Combines Data Lineage with End-to-End Pipelines on Kubernetes, engineered for the enterprise.
+* [Pachyderm](https://www.pachyderm.com/) - Combines data lineage with end-to-end pipelines on Kubernetes, engineered for the enterprise.
 * [Sagemaker](https://aws.amazon.com/sagemaker/) - Fully managed service that provides the ability to build, train, and deploy ML models quickly.

 ## Model Lifecycle